carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20190527.md

 - - - -
 #### Last Week’s Summary:
 1. Prepped and imported online gifts; separate process for Walk registrations.  >> to another week
-2. Completed on Golf Outing report, which needed a combination of donation-based and donor-based information.
+2. Completed Golf Outing mailing list.
 3. Designed and tested a new workflow to accommodate manual matching gifts process and workplace giving gifts, given predicted influx once Amply is turned on.
 4. Extra recognition report for development.
 5.